Las-Vejas/vejas.zip/README.md

 # My new website
-this is my new website for the personal site ysws by hackclub (page.hackclub.com) im trying to myke this site very polished and learning a lot of css in the process! this site has _ pages:
+this is my new website for the personal site ysws by hackclub (page.hackclub.com) im trying to myke this site very polished and learning a lot of css in the process! this site has 5 pages:
 - the main page
 - a contact page with a contact form that sends me a slack message
+- a guestbook with a supabase integration (to take ppls messages)
+- a projects page with yet another supabase integration (to list the projects)
--
+- a simple about page
+- and the piece de resistance which took me a lot of time.